England

 TOWER OF LONDON

-We woke up early on Day 3 to be first in line for the Tower of London, and in my case, hoping to start with a fresher outlook than the previous day had ended on.
-Admission rates are £22.50 per adult, but advertised as £25 at the gate to include a voluntary donation for maintenance.
+We woke up early on Day 3 to be first in line for the Tower of London.
+I hoped to start with a fresher outlook on the city than the previous day had ended on.
+Admission is £22.50 per adult, but advertised as £25 at the gate to include a voluntary donation for maintenance.
 If you want to opt out, make sure you voice this at the ticket booth.
-The attraction is definitely worth the cash, and as an added bonus, offers spectacular views of Tower Bridge, which many tourists mistake for the London Bridge.
+The attraction is definitely worth the cash, and as an added bonus, offers lovely views of Tower Bridge, often mistake for the London Bridge.

 Tower of London, Anne Boleyn, London tourism, Yeomen Warders